sylturner/broken-link-checker/README.md

 ```shell
 npm install broken-link-checker
 ```
-The rest of this document will assist you with how to use the API.
+The remainder of this document will assist you in using the API.

 ## Classes